SafetyDav3/hello-world/python/README.md

-# A collection of basic programs and functions in Javascript
+# A collection of basic programs and functions in Python 3

-In this environment im using [Node.js](https://nodejs.org/en/download) and [Nodemon](https://www.npmjs.com/package/nodemon)
+Python 3.12.3 As of this implementation

 ## List of programs